 All these skills are interrelated

-The good news is: When you develope one of these skills the others normally follow suit.
-For example, developing communication skills normally also improves conflict management and communicating of your vision (if you have one).
-Learning effective delegation may also increase the motivation of your group members and improve the management of multiple projects.
+The good news is: When you develop one of these skills, the others usually follow suit.
+For example, developing communication skills typically also improves conflict management and communication of your vision (if you have one).
+Learning effective delegation may also increase the motivation of your group members and enhance the management of multiple projects.

-It is crucial to understand that all these skills must be developed for the rest of your life.
-No intelligent person would say “I have learned enough about communication skills” or “I finished studying complex project management.
+Understanding that all these skills must be developed for the rest of your science career is crucial.
+No intelligent person would claim, “I have learned enough about communication skills” or “I finished studying complex project management.
 I do not have to learn anymore.”
 Thus, learning these skills will continue as long as you are in a work environment – but you also have a lot of time to develop expertise.

-In order to learn continuously it is important to practice these skills on a regular basis – for example by following a course every 2 or 6 months.
+To learn continuously, it is important to practice these skills regularly – for example, by following a course every 2 or 6 months.
 You can do this in person or online.
-Many institutions and companies offer courses for staff members on a regular basis.
-The two lists above may help you also to develop a systematic approach because there is a certain probability that you neglect important skills which are outside of your comfort zone.
-It is always a good idea to focus on your strengths – however, quite often a course can be an eye-opener to discover new strengths even in contexts which are out of your comfort zone.
+Many institutions and companies offer courses for staff members regularly.
+The two lists above may also help you develop a systematic approach because there is a certain probability that you neglect important skills outside of your comfort zone.
+It is always a good idea to focus on your strengths.
+However, quite often, a course can be an eye-opener to discover new strengths even in contexts that are out of your comfort zone.
 Therefore, you should attempt to learn and develop each skill on the above lists sooner or later.

-Please help us to improve this ‘map’ for young researchers and leave a comment below – what do you think about these two lists and which additional skills should be included.
+Please help us to improve this ‘map’ for young researchers and leave a comment below.
+What do you think about these two lists, and which additional skills for a career in science should be included?

 If you like this post please join the community!